mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * An ExternalInit proposal.

-* A proposal with a non-default proposal type that is not supported by some members of the group that will process the Commit (i.e., members being added or removed by the Commit do not need to support the proposal type).
+* A proposal with a non-default proposal type that is not supported by some members of the group that will process the Commit.
+Note that members being added or removed by the Commit do not need to support the proposal type.

 An application may extend the above procedure by additional rules, for example, requiring application-level permissions to add members, or rules concerning non-default proposal types.

-For an external commit, the list is valid if:
+For an external Commit, the list is invalid if:

-* It contains only ExternalInit, Remove and PreSharedKey proposals.
+* It contains any proposal types other than ExternalInit, Remove, or PreSharedKey.

-* It contains exactly one ExternalInit proposal.
+* It doesn't contain exactly one ExternalInit proposal.

-* It contains at most one Remove proposal, with which the joiner removes an old version of themselves.
-If a Remove proposal is present then, the LeafNode in the `path` field of the external commit MUST meet the same criteria as would the LeafNode in an Update for the removed leaf (see {{update}}).
+* It contains more than one Remove proposal.
+  If a Remove proposal is present, the LeafNode in the `path` field of the external commit MUST meet the same criteria as would the LeafNode in an Update for the removed leaf (see {{update}}).
 In particular, the `credential` in the LeafNode MUST present a set of identifiers that is acceptable to the